envoyproxy/learnenvoy/_articles/routing-basics.md

 `docker-compose up --build -d`

-Now, if we make a request to our service with no headers we should see responses from service 1a about 25% of the time, or when the approrpiate header is loaded.
+Now, if we make a request to our service with no headers we should see responses from service 1a about 25% of the time, or when the appropriate header is loaded.

-This example illustrates the power of an incremental release of your service, and in the wild would also be paired with monitoring to ensure the delta between versions of services, or between heterogenous backends was trending well before increasing or completing a release.
+This example illustrates the power of an incremental release of your service, and in the wild would also be paired with monitoring to ensure the delta between versions of services, or between heterogeneous backends was trending well before increasing or completing a release.

+If we wanted to simulate a successful release, we could set the value of our rule to 100, which would ensure all traffic is now sent to service 1a instead of service 1.
+Similarly, by setting this value to 0, we could roll-back a bad release.

 ## Wrap-up